What’s the difference between AI (Artificial Insemination) and AB (Artificial Breeding)?

-Here you paint a short strip ( 100mm wide and 150mm long ) along the tail head of the cow.
+Here you paint a short strip ( 100mm wide and 150mm long ) along with the tail head of the cow.
 Use thick gloss paint or buy some tail paint from the vet.
 Put plenty on.
 When the cow is mounted by another cow, the paint will be scuffed and some rubbed off.
 It's a good indicator along with other signs.
-She may also have skin rubbed off her back bone.
+She may also have skin rubbed off her backbone.

 Use one colour and after the cow is mated change the colour.
 Use the traffic light colour sequence.

-Does suckling calves delay return to oestrus?
+Do suckling calves delay return to oestrus?

-Yes it does.
+Yes, it does.
 Suckling one calf may not delay things much, but if you put more calves on the cow, then expect a delayed return to oestrus by quite a few weeks

 Will a bull nearby bring cows into heat?

 Yes - sometimes.
 Farmer experience shows that if cows or heifers are slow to cycle after calving, walking past the bull to milking will help stimulate their breeding cycle.
-So it could be sight, or smell or both that does the trick.
+So it could be sight, or smell, or both that does the trick.

 What is a teaser bull and how are they used?